square-1111/square-1111.github.io/_posts/2020-05-11-What-i-learnt-from-friends.md

 **Rachel** : From leaving his fiance and being a spoiled brat to being offered a position at Louis Vuitton in Paris, Rachel taught that it is never too late.
 Her role as waitress narrates, sometimes you have to settle for a job you dislike.
 She delivered that materialism isn’t the key to happiness but being sassy can make you feel good.
 Also, she taught us that true love can withstand a lot.

 **Joey** : “How you doin’..?” — Joey is a good natured person but not so bright.
 He loves food and sex — “I you had to, what would you give up, food or sex?
 I want girls on bread”.
 His dim-witted nature made him very optimistic and appreciate his talents.
 He taught us to have confidence in yourself even when no one else does.

+It's not just comedy, it feels like I am part of the group everytime I watch it because I feel the different emotions they go through.